Skip to content

 What this is

-Three coding agents — Claude Code, Google Antigravity, and the Pi coding agent running GLM-5.1 — were each handed the same brief and the same set of GitHub issues, then turned loose to build an interactive Go tutorial autonomously.
+Four coding agents — Claude Code, Google Antigravity, the Pi coding agent running GLM-5.1, and OpenAI's Codex CLI running MiniMax (via Ollama cloud) — were each handed the same brief and the same set of GitHub issues, then turned loose to build an interactive Go tutorial autonomously.

 The spec is the brief that defines the product.
 The prompt is the meta-instruction that told each agent how to work.
-The issues are the phased breakdown all three followed.
+The issues are the phased breakdown all four followed.

 This site is the read-only docs surface.
-The three apps themselves are linked above.
+The four apps themselves are linked above.

 Built as an experiment in three-model parity.